JuliaLang/Pkg.jl/docs/src/api.md

 # [**12.** API Reference](@id API-Reference)

-This section describes the functional interface, for interacting with Pkg.jl.
-The "functional API" is recommended for non-interactive usage, for example in scripts.
+This section describes the functional API for interacting with Pkg.jl.
+It is recommended to use the functional API, rather than the Pkg REPL mode, for non-interactive usage, for example in scripts.

 ## General API Reference